Convergence for noncommutative rational functions evaluated in random matrices

 \subsection{Estimate on the cumulative distribution function of the spectral measure of self-adjoint operators}

-In this subsection we simply list and prove a few properties that we need in the next subsection to prove Theorem \ref{conver} about the convergence of the empirical measure of a self-adjoint non-degenerate matrix-valued noncommutative rational expression evaluated in matrices towards the analytic distribution of the limiting operator.
+In this subsection, we list and prove a few properties that we need in the following subsection to prove Theorem \ref{conver} about the convergence of the empirical measure of a self-adjoint non-degenerate matrix-valued noncommutative rational expression evaluated in matrices towards the analytic distribution of the limiting operator.

 \begin{lm}[Lemma 3.2 in \cite{BV93}] For $X \in \widetilde{\M}_{\mathrm{sa}}$ and $t \in \R$ we have

 \end{lm}

 The crux of the proof of Theorem \ref{conver} lies in the following two lemmas.